Digital Learning for School Groups

 We will welcome you class to our farm, staying in our beautiful Ty Coed Lodges , children and students go home full of energy and teachers go home with a wealth of new ideas.

 'A year's worth of awe and wonder' Ex OFSTED inspector.

-Why are Naturesbase great for School Trips and Educational Visits?
+Why book Naturesbase for Residential School Trips and Educational Visits?

 As passionate teachers with over 20 years experience of hosting residential visits and field trips, here at Naturesbase we guarantee: